ilpropheta/daje/README.md

 * .hpp files are intended to be snippets or groups of common/similar code

 ## Why "daje"?
 Don't try to find any acronym for "daje".
-It's roman slang meaning something like "Yippee!".
-This repository is named "daje" merely for two reasons: on one hand I generally name github repository as roman words, on the other hand when I solve a challenge I exult by shouting out "daje!".
+It's Roman slang meaning something like "Yippee!".
+This repository is named "daje" merely for two reasons: on one hand I generally name github repository as Roman words, on the other hand when I solve a challenge I exult by shouting out "daje!".